7 Best Cheap Nike Running Shoes in 2024

 What makes it the best?

-While most Nike trail shoes in our lab average £140, Juniper Trail 2 stands at an attractive £90.
+While most Nike trail shoes in our lab average £130, Juniper Trail 3 stands at an attractive £90.
 The balanced cushion feels comfortable, stable, and protective for road-to-trail runs.
-It offers flexibility that keeps us nimble on uneven terrains and is grippy enough for most surfaces.
+It offers flexibility that keeps us nimble on uneven terrains and offers value for money with its durable outsole.
 It’s our best trail pick among Nike’s budget-friendly lineup.

-What keeps us agile on various terrains is the unresisting midsole.
-Our bend test confirms it’s 26.0% more adaptive than average.
+What keeps us agile on various terrains is the flexible midsole and its light build.
+Our bend test confirms it’s 23.7% more adaptive than average while our scales verify it’s only 10.2 oz (288g).
+This boosts not only our speed but also our comfort.

 Pros